-Infestation is very common, especially in the elderly and immunocompromised people, and usually does not cause symptoms, but eye issues such as blepharitis, dry eyes, and meibomian gland dysfunction can be exacerbated.
+Infestation is very common, especially in the elderly and immunocompromised people, and usually does not cause symptoms, but eye issues such as ocular surface inflammation and eyelid inflammation can be exacerbated.

 There are two types of demodex eyelash mites that live on humans: demodex brevis and demodex folliculorum.
 These two little buggers feed on oils, bacteria, and dead skin cells around your eyelashes and are a normal part of the hair follicles in humans.
 However, it is when they become overpopulated that they become an issue.

 Demodex eyelash mites are impossible to see with the naked eye and they're constantly laying eggs so it can be tough to get ahead of them once they overpopulate.
 Demodex can cause symptoms such as redness and swelling of the eyelid margins, crusty eyelashes and lids, blocked meibomian glands, and dry, irritated eyes and eyelids.